Inground Pool Planning Meetings: The Key to a Successful Project

 So I asked my friends on the airplane "Are you having a construction planning meeting with the client?"

 "Well, kind of," they said, "one of the guys goes out to the job a week or so before we start."
-I immediately identified the problem and explained the system we employ at River Pools and Spas and how well it has worked for us.
+I immediately identified the problem and explained the system my team and I employ and how well it has worked in the past.

 I cannot overemphasize the importance of a thorough planning meeting between whoever is ultimately responsible for the construction of the project and the client.
 Sounds like common sense right?
 Well, we all know that common sense is not always common practice.